Do you know what one of the most important parts of the body is for developing punch force?

 - Demonstrate the role of compound lifts for developing the core

-- Show you the exercise of the month to put your learning into practice
+- Show you the exercises to put your learning into practice

 So what is the core?
 Often referred to as the torso, it’s typically thought of as anything from the bottom of the neck to the pelvis – in other words the majority of the spinal column.